Co-founded by Aoife Hughes & Seána Ó Rodaigh in February 2017

 SEÁNA Ó RODAIGH

 Seána is a primary teacher with over 15 years experience teaching in both the classroom and as a special education teacher in mainstream schools.
-Seána graduated with a BSc in FInance from UCD in 2000.
+Seána graduated with a BSc in Finance from DCU in 2000.
 She continued on to do the post graduate diploma in Primary Teaching in Coláiste Mhuire, Marino qualifying in 2003 and completed her Master of Arts in Leadership and Pastoral Care from DCU in 2013 in 2012.

 Both Aoife & Seána have also completed a variety of training courses between them in the areas of mental health and well-being including: